mpt-bootcamp/monitor/docs/LAB2.md

 4. Next, click "Create Host specific rule for:" and enter the following parameters:

-> Description: My Thread Alert Test
+> Description: My Number of Thread Threshold
 > VALUE: [x] Absolute level
 > VALUE:     Warning at: 200
 > VALUE:     Critical at: 400